 Bank Certificates of Deposit vs. Brokered CDs

-What is a Bank Certificate of Deposit?
+What Is a Bank CD?

-What is a Brokered CD?
+What Is a Brokered CD?

 Advantages and Disadvantages of Brokered CDs

-Ease of depositing large amounts of money in different banks through the brokerage firm.
+It's easy to deposit large amounts of money in different banks through the brokerage firm.

 With rising interest rates, you would lose money if you sold a brokered CD early.